The Mr Coffee Cafe Barista BVMC-ECMP1000 Espresso and Cappuccino Maker Review

 Cleaning – 3/5

-Keeping the Mr. Coffee Cafe Barista clean involves a fair bit of work due to the nature of the milk reservoir.
+Unlike some machines, like the Cafe Roma (which we reviewed right here), keeping the Mr. Coffee Cafe Barista clean involves a fair bit of work due to the nature of the milk reservoir.
 The reservoir can be stored in the refrigerator, but still requires cleaning on a regular basis.

 Other than the milk reservoir demanding extra attention, the machine has fairly normal cleaning requirements.
 The water reservoir is removable for easy-access and simply brewing a shot or two through an empty portafilter can go a long way to keeping your machine in good shape.
 Mr. Coffee recommends that the portafilter be disassembled and cleaned thoroughly every 90 days, and that the unit be descaled every 40 to 80 brew cycles.
 (3)